PA-RNet: Perturbation-Aware Residual Network for Robust Multimodal Time Series Forecasting: Experiments

 \subsection{Datasets}

-To evaluate the generalizability and robustness of our model, we conduct experiments on the benchmark Time-MMD dataset suite~\cite{R13}, which spans 9 real-world domains with diverse temporal resolutions (monthly, weekly, daily) and application scenarios.
-This diversity enables a comprehensive assessment under varied forecasting conditions.
-Dataset statistics are provided in Table~\ref{tab:dataset_stats}.
+To evaluate the generalizability and robustness of our model, we conduct experiments on the benchmark Time-MMD dataset suite~\cite{R13}, which spans 9 real-world domains with diverse temporal resolutions, including monthly, weekly, and daily observations.
+Notably, the textual modality in Time-MMD is derived from real-world textual sources and is not perfectly aligned with the numerical time series in all cases.
+It may contain incomplete descriptions, partially irrelevant information, or noisy contextual signals.
+Therefore, the dataset provides a realistic testbed for assessing whether multimodal forecasting models can effectively exploit textual information under imperfect textual conditions.
+Further details of the datasets, including dataset statistics, are provided in Table~\ref{tab:dataset_stats}.

 To avoid information leakage, we follow the preprocessing strategy of TaTS~\cite{R15}, ensuring that textual events used as inputs occur no later than their corresponding time steps.